efskap/sefr/README.md

 e.g. in stock Firefox, you can't create a search engine that, when you type "r foo" in your url bar, automatically goes to "reddit.com/r/foo".
 You have to manually write the URL, and you don't even get completions!

-This is meant to be a customizable crossplatform solution, and since it uses your default browser ([more details](https://github.com/amodm/webbrowser-rs#examples)), I hope to fit it into my workflow with a global keybinding.
+This is meant to be a customizable crossplatform solution, and since it uses your default browser ([more details](https://github.com/amodm/webbrowser-rs#examples)), you can integrate it into a GUI workflow with a global hotkey (see below).

 ## Installation